Izzywa/OnBeat/README.md

 </details>

 - `frontend/main.js`
-    - The bundle of all of the Javascript from the source code
+    - The bundle of all of the Javascript from the `src` file.
 #### templates/frontend
 - `index.html`
     - This is the rendered HTML template